float3/float3.github.io/quartz-local/comments/README.md

 There is no server, no database and no third-party widget.
 A reader writes a comment in the page's compose box and picks one of three ways to send it.
-Whichever they pick, the comment arrives as a pull request, and merging that pull request is what publishes it — moderation is the merge button and nothing else.
+Whichever they pick, the comment arrives as a pull request, and merging that pull request is what publishes it — moderation is done entirely through the merge button.

 | route               | what happens                                                                                                                                                               |
 | ------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |